-- 1. The complaint shall be communicated to the Department of Student Conduct.
+- 1. The complaint shall be communicated to the Office of Student Conduct.
 The student shall be notified of the violation(s) in writing, unless a more effective form of notification is deemed appropriate.
-Violations may be presented in person, by placement in a student's residence- hall mailbox, by e-mail to the accused student's official University e-mail address, or by mail to the accused student's local or permanent address on file in the Office of the University Registrar.
+Violations may be presented in person, by placement in a student's residence-hall mailbox, by e-mail to the accused student's official University e-mail address, or by mail to the accused student's local or permanent address on file in the Office of the University Registrar.
 Students are reminded that their Virginia State University e-mail address is the official means of communication between the University and the student.
 All students are required to maintain accurate and current local and permanent addresses with the University registrar.
 Following notification of violations, students are strongly encouraged to and shall be afforded the opportunity to meet with a University official who can explain the University's administrative hearing process and discuss the violation(s).
 Failure of the respondent to respond to the initiation of violations or schedule a pre-hearing conference shall in no way prevent the University from scheduling and conducting a formal hearing in the absence of the respondent. - 2.
-The Department of Student Conduct shall send a notification to the student informing them of the violation(s) and requesting their appearance at a pre-hearing conference within five business days of receipt of the complaint. - 3.
+The Department of Student Conduct shall send a notification to the student informing them of the violation(s) and requesting their appearance at a pre-hearing conference within three business days of receipt of the complaint. - 3.
 The student shall be advised of their rights at the pre-hearing conference. - 4.
-The student shall be informed that the case will be heard by the Judicial Panel, disciplinary Hearing Conference or the Administrator's Officer as determined by the Director of Student Conduct. - 5.
-The student shall be informed that the formal hearing cannot occur within three business days of the pre-hearing unless the student waives their right in writing to have the formal hearing
+The student shall be informed that the case will be heard by the Administrative Judicial Panel, disciplinary Hearing Conference or the Administrator's Officer as determined by the Director of the Department of Student Conduct. - 5.
+The student shall be informed that the formal hearing cannot occur within three business days of the pre-hearing unless the student waives their right in writing to have the formal hearing scheduled three days following the pre-hearing.

-- scheduled three days following the pre-hearing.
-A copy of the waiver will be placed in the student's file. - 6.
-The student shall be advised that they are responsible for informing their witnesses and/or representative about the hearing. - 7.
+- 6. The student shall be advised that they are responsible for informing the witnesses and/or representative about the hearing. - 7.
 The student shall appear at their hearing.
-An audio recording shall be made by the University of each hearing.
-Electronic or automated taping or recording by students is not permitted.
-If student is discovered to be in violation of recording hearing; the student could be criminally charged. - 8.
-The student shall return to the Department of Student Conduct within three business days to receive information regarding the decision of the Judicial Panel or the Administrator's Officer.
+An audio tape shall be made by the University of each hearing.
+Electronic or automated taping or recording by students is not permitted. - 8.
+The student shall return to the Department of Student Conduct within three business days to receive information regarding the decision of the Administrative Judicial Panel or the Administrator's Officer.
 Disciplinary Hearing Conference decisions will be made with the student on the conference day.
 Where warranted, letters will be emailed. - 9.
-If a student wishes to appeal, the student must complete a fillable appeal form within (2) two business days of receipt of the disposition letter containing the findings and/or the sanction(s) for cases heard by the Judicial Panel or the Administrator's Court.
+If a student wishes to appeal, they must submit a written letter of appeal within (2) two business days of receipt of the disposition letter containing the findings and/or the sanction(s) for cases heard by the Administrative Judicial Panel or the Administrator's Court.
 The student shall not be present when a case is reviewed on appeal unless requested by the appeal authority.
 An appeal response letter shall be sent to the student regarding the case within (10) ten business days of receipt of the appeal letter by the Dean of Students. - 10.
 A student receiving the sanction of suspension or expulsion may, at the discretion of the Dean of Students, be able to attend their classes and/or remain in the residence hall while their case is on appeal. - 11.
 A no-contact order may be in effect during the appeal process.
 Students violating the no-contact order may subject themselves to additional disciplinary action.